 The name is synonymous with the diabetic condition during the gestational period.
 It is characterized by the abnormal rise and sustained high blood sugar level at later stages of pregnancy.
 It is a condition that obstetricians and gynecologists are wary about because there are generally no visible signs or symptoms that the parent is having the medical condition, apart from enhanced thirst or increased frequency of urination in a few cases, signs that are already synonymous with pregnancy.

 A diabetic condition during pregnancy heightens the concern and risks for the health of both the parent as well as the child.
 It raises the risk of pre-term birth and can lead to the child being larger than the normal.
 Larger babies can lead to complications during delivery and a possible C-section.
 The infant also stands a risk of being born with birth defects by way of fetal injury.
 Infants born from gestational diabetics often develop low blood glucose levels (hypoglycemia) soon after birth and are at high risk of jaundice and respiratory distress syndrome.
 Both the parent and the child are at a higher risk of having type-2 diabetes mellitus in later life.
 The gestational diabetic condition in the parent can also lead to preeclampsia (high blood pressure during pregnancy and appearance of protein in the urine) and high blood pressure, putting the pregnancy at great risk.
+This is why the Gestational Diabetes test is so important.

 Why does Gestational Diabetes happen?